grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

 - **IAM Role:** The IAM role created in this guide is a basic role that allows Loki to read and write to the S3 bucket.
 You may wish to add more granular permissions based on your requirements.

-- **Authentication:** Grafana Loki doesn't come with any included authentication layer.
-Within the simple scalable mode, the Loki gateway (NGINX) is exposed to the internet.
-It is advised to add a username and password via the `basicAuth` section in the `values.yaml` file.
+- **Authentication:** Grafana Loki comes with a basic authentication layer.
+The Loki gateway (NGINX) is exposed to the internet using basic authentication in this example.
 NGINX can also be replaced with other open-source reverse proxies.
 Refer to [Authentication]({{< relref "../../../../operations/authentication" >}}) for more information.

 - **Retention:** The retention period is set to 28 days in the `values.yaml` file.
 You may wish to adjust this based on your requirements.